All Episodes

 We don't sell the list anybody.

-These people are you think they really want to have dinner with any of you?
+These people are, you think they really want to have dinner with any of you?

-Maureen Dowd at peace of hers in the Sunday New York Times ripping Obama.
+Anyway, Maureen Dowd, at piece of hers in the Sunday New York Times, ripping Obama, it's precisely for this kind of stuff.

-She wrote The President who started off with such dazzle now seems incapable of stimulating either the economy or voters.
+She wrote, The president who started off with such dazzle now seems incapable of stimulating either the economy or voters.

 How the mighty have fallen, she writes.